tomrndom/osf-website/src/pages/openinfra-live/index.md

     superuserRecap: ""
     episodeTitle: How to Start Contributing Upstream to OpenInfra
     youtubeLink: https://www.youtube.com/watch?v=4kGtM4J_hjM
+  - hidden: false
+    date: 2021-06-24T14:00:35.869Z
+    episodeTitle: Open Source Job Openings (and how to land them)
+    episodeDescription: Are you looking for a job in open source?
+Curious about what companies might be right for you?
+Join us as we spotlight companies with open infrastructure job openings, learn about their company cultures, and hear what they are looking for in candidates.
 footer:
   title: ""
   subTitle: Join the OpenInfra Foundation to learn how you can get involved in